jkaewprateep/simple_dense_layer/README.md

 ```

 ### Input ###

+Simple input from chemical bonds, it indicated 0 padded make shape sticking and matched with label with the same couting or similar in some dimension.
 ```
 elements = { "None": 0, "X": 1, "A": 2 }
 input = [ [[ 180, 1 ], [ 180, 1 ], [ 360, 2 ], [ 0, 0 ], [ 0, 0 ], [ 0, 0 ], [ 0, 0 ]],